Banks in Sweden

 Commercial banks

-The third category constitutes other Swedish Commercial banks with a diverse business focus and ownership structure.
-Several of the other commercial banks were formed from the mid-1990s onwards.
-At first these banks were mainly focused on the retail banking market and distributed their products and services through Telephone and online, but also through, for example, retail stores.
-There are also examples of new banks with a background in securities trading and, in the last few years, several new banks with a background in the financing business.
+The third group constitutes other Swedish commercial banks with a diverse business focus and ownership structure.
+The majority of the other commercial banks were formed from the mid-1990s onwards.
+The first banks to be established were focused on the retail banking market and distributed their products and services through telephone and online, but also through, for example, retail stores.
+There are later examples of new banks with a background in securities trading and several new banks with a background in the financing business.

 The newly established banks have, in the course of time, increased the selection of financial products and many of these are today regarded as full-service banks for private customers.